VulshokBersrker/Destiny2Manifest-JS/README.md

 ```

 ### DestinyLoreDefinition
-stores all the lore entries in the game for all the lore books, armor, weapons, and seasonal artifacts.
+stores all the lore entries in the game for all the lore books, armor, weapons, quests, and seasonal artifacts.
 ### DestinyInventoryItemDefinition
 stores all the data for any item that appears in your inventory.
 From weapons, armor, artifacts, consumables, and even ornaments.

 # Step 1 - Making the first fetch call
 ### Once you have your API Key you can make the first call to get the lore data.
 We will be using basic fetches to make the calls.